 How to Mail Your Prints

-Once you've mail your fingerprints, you'll need to wait around three weeks to 90 days for your SBR's application to be approved.
+Once you mail your fingerprints, you'll need to wait around 21 to 90 days for your SBR's application to be approved.
 Once approved, the ATF will email you a third time.
 This email will contain a digital copy of your tax stamp, which you should print multiple copies of.

 6. Get Your Receiver Engraved